 The Corporation's business is based in large part on strong client relationships.
 The Corporation's ability to design and execute effective drilling fluid systems has historically led to a high retention rate for existing clients that have recurring needs for the Corporation's services.
-The Corporation has a well established client base of approximately 150 oil and natural gas exploration and production entities having operations throughout western Canada and the US.
+The Corporation has a well established client base of approximately 250 Operators having operations throughout North America.

-Proprietary Drilling Fluid Systems
+Proprietary and Patented Drilling Fluid Systems

 The Corporation's drilling fluid systems are designed to meet client-specific objectives which typically include minimizing drilling costs and maximizing reserves and production rates.
-Through a suite of proprietary drilling fluid systems and products, the Corporation provides a fully integrated approach to the design and execution of drilling fluid systems in the Corporation's target market.
-The Corporation's drilling fluid systems are designed inhouse with its own lab facilities and scientists or with the assistance of the chemical laboratories of the Corporation's suppliers and are customized to address specific drilling requirements.
+Through a suite of proprietary and patented drilling fluid systems and products, the Corporation provides a fully integrated approach to the design and execution of drilling fluid systems in the Corporation's target market.
+The Corporation's drilling fluid systems are designed in-house with its own laboratory facilities and scientists or with the assistance of the chemical laboratories of the Corporation's suppliers and are customized to address specific drilling requirements.